Cube-OS/cubeOS/docs/sdk-docs/sdk-installing.rst

 System Requirements
 ~~~~~~~~~~~~~~~~~~~

-The Kubos SDK has several hardware requirements, including:
+The CubeOS SDK has several hardware requirements, including:

 -  64-bit processor with AMD-V or Intel VT-x virtualization support
 -  Mac OS (10.9 +), Windows 7 SP1 (or more recent), or a mainstream